mariosar/mariosar.github.io/_posts/2019-10-15-Initial-Server-Setup-With-Ansible.md

 ### What is a *Playbook*?

-A [playbook](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html) takes its name from a football playbook, where a professional football team keeps diagrams of their plays.
+A [playbook](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html) takes its name from a football playbook, where a professional football team might keep diagrams of their plays.
 Each individual play is a drawing or schematic depicting where players should be.

 A collection of **plays make a playbook**, and a collection of **tasks make a play**.

-A **task** is a single instruction of what needs to be performed on the host(s) - we use [Ansible modules](https://docs.ansible.com/ansible/latest/user_guide/modules.html) to perform tasks.
+A **task** is a single instruction of what needs to be performed on the host(s) - we use Ansible [modules](https://docs.ansible.com/ansible/latest/user_guide/modules.html) to perform tasks.

 Playbooks are written in [YAML](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html).
 Here is a quick example:
 ```